-Retaining top talent in your business can be a struggle.
-They may have accepted an offer at another business before you even realised they were looking.
+Retaining and keeping top talent in your business can be a struggle.
+They may have accepted an offer at another business before you even realized they were looking.
 It’s not about convincing them to stay when they want to leave, it’s about keeping them happy so they want to stay.
 Here are our tips on retaining your top talent:

 - Have a good application process

 How an employee enters your business can have a huge impact on their desire to stay.
 Sounds easy enough, right?

 Unfortunately, this is a big miss for a lot of companies.
 A top frustration of candidates that stops them from applying for a job is a lengthy application process.

 Think your application process is good enough?
 Take 10 minutes and see if you can apply for a job with your business.
 If your application takes more than 10 minutes, you should be looking into other solutions.

 “Retention starts right from the beginning, from the application process to screening applicants to choosing who to interview,” says Dan Pickett, CEO of Nfrastructure – cio.com.

 If your employee’s first day in this business has them twiddling their thumbs, you might want to review your onboarding process.
 You don’t need to throw your employees into work right away, but give them something to keep them engaged.